 I LOVE twice baked potatoes so when I saw this recipe I knew it was right up my alley of course.
-Plus with this dish I can make it ahead of time and pop it in the oven when I need it.
+Plus this is a great make-ahead dish, love that!

 If you are in charge of the potatoes for your Easter get together these would be perfect!